 They are like a gingerbread or gingersnap cookie, but different at the same time.
 They have more of a buttery element to them.
-One thing you need to be sure of with these cookies is that you cook them on parchment or a silpat.
+One thing you need to be sure of with these brown sugar and spice cookies is that you cook them on parchment or a silpat.
 I tried some out without and it wasn’t good.
 You will end up with ugly looking puddles instead of beautifully formed cookies.Print

 - 3/4 cup butter, softened